The Peter Farrelly directed film Green Book has taken home the coveted ‘Best Film’ award at the 2019 Oscars ceremony.

 The film also saw Mahershala Ali win the Best Supporting Actor category.
-Far Out described Ali’s work as “a brilliant, subtle performance that allows glimpses of Don Shirley’s pain and ambiguity to quietly show through his careful reserve,” in the
+Far Out described Ali’s work as “a brilliant, subtle performance that allows glimpses of Don Shirley’s pain and ambiguity to quietly show through his careful reserve,” in the review.

 Here’s the winning moment: